190+ kilometres of paved-trails to explore the entire city of Medicine Hat.

-Medicine Hat has 155 kilometres of trails that lead you around the coulees, up and down the hills, throughout the trees, and along the South Saskatchewan River.
-A trail can be found in every neighbourhood in Medicine Hat.
-Whether you’re taking a stroll, biking, rollerblading, or skateboarding, you’re able to explore the city solely on the paved trails.
+Medicine Hat has 190+ kilometres of trails that lead you around the coulees, up and down the hills, throughout the trees, and along the South Saskatchewan River.
+The trails connect neighbourhoods in Medicine Hat, so whether you’re taking a stroll, biking, rollerblading, or skateboarding, you’re able to explore the city solely on the paved trails.

 McCutcheon Trail